-First timers, have no fear - The Roll Team is trained to teach every fitness level!
+First timers, have no fear, The Roll Team is trained to teach every fitness level!
 From elite cyclists to 1st time riders, Roll is the place for you.
-We'll show you how to set up your bike, practice the five basic positions, how to use the onboard computer & Spivi performance metrics, and much more.
+We'll show you how to set up your bike, how to use the onboard computer & Spivi performance metrics, and much more.
 After a few minutes with our staff and a couple of rides, you’ll be ready to Rock, Roll, and Ride with confidence!

 Arrive early since classes tend to fill quickly.
 Enjoy the pre-ride music and hang out with your friends as you prepare for the physical + mental challenge ahead.